-Like the OAIS Reference Model in CCSDS 650.0-M-2, this document may be applicable to any Archive that complies with that OAIS standard.
+Like the OAIS Reference Model in CCSDS 650.0-M-2, this document may be applicable to any Archive that complies with that OAIS standard as well as any archive that wishes to interoperate using the standard.
 It is specifically applicable to organizations with the responsibility of making information available for the Long Term.
 This includes organizations with other responsibilities, such as processing and distribution in response to programmatic needs.